 Rest assured there are people in your area who do get it.
-These connections are priceless for sharing ideas, experience and just feeling you’re not alone.
+These connections are priceless for sharing ideas, experiences, and just feeling you’re not alone.
 It may take a Google search to find your state networks and local resources, but it’s well worth it.
-Here are some suggestions to get you started:
+Here are a couple of suggestions to get you started:

-- NLDline offers resources as well as help to those interesting in networking.
+- NLDline offers resources as well as help to those interested in networking.

 - You can join a local Special Education Parents Network (SPEDnet) in your area for support.